INSURANCE - CAR INSURANCE

 Fact checked

-California requires drivers to carry insurance to cover the costs of damages and injuries to others in a car accident.
-The state requires drivers to carry a minimum of $15,000 of bodily injury liability insurance per person, $30,000 of bodily injury liability insurance per accident, and $5,000 of property damage liability insurance.
-This coverage is known as 15/30/5 coverage.
+California is one of many states that require drivers to carry insurance to cover the costs of damages and injuries to others in a car accident.
+In 2025, the state requires drivers to carry a minimum of $30,000 for bodily injury liability insurance per person, $60,000 for bodily injury liability insurance per accident, and $15,000 for property damage liability insurance.
+This coverage is known as 30/60/15 coverage, and California updated its policy for 2025 to at least double each of these minimums.
+In 2024, drivers were required to have 15/30/5 coverage.

-These minimums are far from enough coverage in many cases, though.
-In addition to liability coverage, drivers may want to consider adding extra coverage such as uninsured/underinsured motorist coverage, which helps pay for damages and injuries caused by uninsured or underinsured drivers.
+You can also decide to carry more than state-minimum liability insurance.
+Drivers may want to consider adding extra coverage, such as uninsured/underinsured motorist coverage, which helps pay for damages and injuries caused by uninsured or underinsured drivers.

 Let's dive into the other California auto insurance requirements and look at the penalties drivers might meet if they don't carry the right insurance.